 ACIT is led by a team of accomplished facilitators who are accredited court interpreters with the Ministry of the Attorney General.
 The focus of the program is on skills and vocabulary building in the context of court interpretation.
 Some of the key topics covered in ACIT include: Canada’s System of Justice, the Court System, Criminal Law, Theft, Indecency, Ballistics, Firearms, Sexual Assault, Murder, and general Court Decorum and Etiquette.

 Another essential component of the training is preparation for the Ministry of the Attorney General (MAG) court interpreter accreditation exam.
-A mock exam at the end of training, a 3 hour guided tour and a Q&A session with a judge at the Superior Court of Justice, and other MAG-specific practice material will give you an edge in pursuing accreditation as a court interpreter.
+A mock exam at the end of training and other MAG-specific practice material will give you an edge in pursuing accreditation as a court interpreter.
 A certificate of completion is awarded to candidates who complete all the requirements with regards to assignments, attendance, and training evaluation.

 - Training Fee: $495.00 + HST

-- Time Commitment: 43 instructional hours + 80 self-study hours (recommended)
+- Time Commitment: 30 instructional hours + 60 recommended self-study hours

 - Access to training content: 90 days